Q.How do I change my address?

 You can request a paper application by calling Judy Hojati at 515-242-3248.

 Q.I did not receive the renewal notice in the mail.
 Do I still have to pay the penalty if I am renewing late?

 Yes.
 The Administrative Rules state that "failure of the licensee to receive the notice does not relieve the licensee of responsibility for renewing the license."

 Q.I just got married/divorced.
 How do I change the name on my license?

 You will need to submit a notarized or certified copy of a legal document such as a marriage license or divorce decree showing your new legal name.
 A generic copy will not be accepted.

 Q.Will I receive a new renewal card or wall certificate with my new name?

 A new wall certificate is not issued when a name change occurs.
-If you need a new renewal card indicating your new name, you will need to submit a written request asking for a new renewal card and submit the $25 duplicate fee with the request.
-The new renewal card will be mailed to you.
+If you need a new renewal card indicating your new name, click Online Services at the top of this page.
+You will be redirected to the Board's online services website, then select Purchase Items from the menu bar.
+The duplicate renewal card will be mailed to you.

 Q.Why do I have to have another set of fingerprints done when I just went through the process a few months ago?

 Whenever you apply for a different license type you must do the fingerprinting again.
 Another reason you may be asked to do the fingerprinting again is that the first set may have been "unreadable" and was rejected by the FBI.